Glitch-dm7/news-ingestion-backend/README.md

 bun drizzle-kit generate
 ```

-This will create migration files in the `./drizzle` directory.
+This will cate migration files in the `./drizzle` dictory.

 ### 3. Run Migrations